rosslambert/SDV-FriendMod/README.md

 * Night market pathing and stuff
 * More portraits and facial expressions
 * Modify facial expressions in dialogue
+* Have Ross and Shelby visit Caroline more

 ## Updates

+### V 0.3.1
+* Set Ross's, David's, and Zech's weekly schedules in Spring.

 ### V 0.3.0
 * Finished daily dialogue for all NPCs.